infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/violations.md

 Step 1

-: Access your User Profile **(Insert hyperlink to ‘Home Screen User Interface – User Profile’)** and tap on the information link by your Grade
+: Access your [User Profile](/guide/getting-started/home-screen/user-profile) and tap on the information link by your Grade